 Artificial intelligence is a very old concept, but recently used and properly applied.
+How is artificial intelligence in the retail industry reshaping the overall experience?
 Alan Turing was the first to talk about it in 1950 when he formulated the question “Can Machines think?

 Multiple Studies and Use cases can reply now: Yes, they can! or at least they can imitate characteristics of the verb “thinking” which is only related to human beings by definition.

 The Cambridge Dictionary defines AI as “the study of how to produce machines or computer programs that have some of the qualities that the human mind has, such as the ability to understand language, recognize pictures, solve problems, and learn”

 AI has been recently applied to solve problems all industries have in common but precisely it has leveraged Retails to innovate predominantly to respond to our new contact and purchasing habits which dramatically changed towards digital adoption due to the pandemic pushing this type of business to adapt quickly to changing regulations in stores:

 - Delivery times